 It was great to meet many old WP colleagues after I had neglected the camps for a while.
 And I am pleased how well our implementation of green hosting is received.
 Despite the current climate protection discussions, I would not have expected this.

-Climate protection is on everyone's lips - web hosting consumes a lot of resources.
-We take a stand against this with the first climate-positive hosting for WordPress & WooCommerce.
-One of our measures: For each WordPress site or WooCommerce shop you host with us, we plant a tree for you.
-So far we have been able to contribute over 11,000 trees - thanks to our customers.
+Everyone is talking about how to best protect the planet.
+Web hosting consumes a lot of resources.
+We take a stand against this with the first eco-friendly hosting for WordPress & WooCommerce.
+One of our measures: For each WordPress website or WooCommerce shop you host with us, we plant a tree for you.
+So far we've been able to contribute over 11,000 trees – all thanks to our customers.
 For more information about the program and our partner Eden Reforestation Projects, click here.

 We make an additional contribution to WordCamp Europe, in the spirit of the worldwide community.
 All participants of the camp could set an example at our stand and hand in a card for climate protection.
 Our promise was: For every received card, we will plant an additional tree.
 In the end 301 cards came together.